asilvaferna/ARKat/README.md

 ### Understanding the game objects

-The image on top ilustrates our current scene.
-Currently this game will just place one cube wherever we touch the screen.
-But wouldn't it be cooler that we could change that "ugly" cube and place instead one 3D object?
-In this example we are using the [Cartoon Cat](https://www.assetstore.unity3d.com/en/#!/content/70180) asset that we found on the Asset Store.
+The image on top ilustrates the current scene.
+Currently this game will just place one cube wherever you touch the screen.
+But wouldn't it be cooler that you could change that "ugly" cube and place instead one 3D object?
+In this example you will use the [Cartoon Cat](https://www.assetstore.unity3d.com/en/#!/content/70180) asset that you can found on the Asset Store.

-We just have to replace the `HitCube` gameobject for one of the 3D models that we can find in the Cartoon Cat asset.
+You just have to replace the `HitCube` gameobject for one of the 3D models that you can find in the Cartoon Cat asset.

+After adding the 3D model, the scene must be something like this:

-Then, we are ready to go!
-Just build the game with:  ⇧ + ⌘ + B
+Then you just have to build the game with:  ⇧ + ⌘ + B

+Keep reading to learn how to build the project on *Xcode*

 ### Xcode project building